bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 }
 ```

-The `CUSTOM_TRANSFORMS` object in `./const` allows you to define other transforms making them extensible.
+Custom transforms can be configured and extended in `./const`.

 ### Default Transforms

-Additionally there are a few built-in transforms for `User` fixtures that allow shorter syntax.
+Additionally, there are a few built-in transforms for `User` fixtures that allow shorter syntax.

 - `name` will be expanded to `firstName` and `lastName`
 - `email` will be inferred from the `firstName` of the user and the admin email, for example `john@bedrock.foundation`.
-- `role` will be expanded into a `roles` object based on `src/roles.json`.
+- `role` will be expanded into a `roles` object based on keys defined in `src/roles.json`.
 Organization based roles will use the default organization.
-- `password` will default to `ADMIN_PASSWORD` in the env if not defined.
+- `password` will default to `ADMIN_PASSWORD` in `.env`.

-The `DEFAULT_TRANSFORMS` object in `./const` allows you to define other defaults.
+Default transforms can be configured and extended in `./const`.

 ## Object References

 One major difficulty with wrangling fixtures is building complex inderdependent relationships.
-Fixture importer makes this easy by allowing you to reference other fixtures in the graph.
+The fixture importer makes this easy by allowing you to reference other fixtures in the graph.
 For example:

 ```json
 {